Jbleezy/BO1-Reimagined/README.md

 * Try to use BO1 Thompson sprint and dive anims (need to be adjusted)
 * Modify Gersch Device to use projectileSpeedUp instead of projectileSpeedRelativeUp
 * Get weapons to not lose damage when going through surfaces (already have fix in gsc, try to add fix from weapon file)
+* Add notetrack to Wunderwaffe when starting to sprint so that lights will turn back when sprinting from sprint reload cancel
+* Try using mtl_silver_etching images for WaW pap camo

 ### Versus Todo
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)